ajitsingh98/Data-Science-Interview-Questions-Answers/information_theory.md

 ---

-Q. Run the following Python code in a Python interpreter.
+### Q: Run the following Python code in a Python interpreter.
 What are the results?

 ```python